-So without further due, let’s check out the features.
+So without further ado, let’s check out the features.

 Weight Post Size

 The entire frame is made of heavy-duty square steel frame with H-shape base for increased stability and safety.
 The base is also protected by rubber feet.
-Whole cage is a combination of yellow (mainly) and black colors.
+The whole cage is a combination of yellow (mainly) and black colors.

 Two additional solid steel safety bars are included with J-Hooks.
 HulkFit also provides 2 extra J-Hooks.